2i2c-org/2i2c-org.github.io/contribute/blog.md

 - `binder`

 #### Domains
-- `earth-science` - (here are common ones, add new domain tags as you wish)
+- `eart -science` - (here are common ones, add new domain tags as you wish)
 - `biology`

 ## How to write blog posts